‘TEACHING ABOUT SLAVERY AND RESISTANCE WITH A SOCIAL JUSTICE LENS’

 MONDAY, JULY 17th – FRIDAY, JULY 21st

-**The Teacher Institute will be listed in the ASPDP Catalog, which will open for registration on May 30th!
+**The Teacher Institute is now listed in the ASPDP Catalog HERE!
 Search for it as ‘Teaching Slavery and Resistance with a Social Justice Lens.’
 To receive 3 credits, Public School Teachers must register with ASPDP and also complete Brooklyn Free School’s registration below!**

 $650 Early Bird registration by June 15